 Recommendation 32.
 Stakeholder Group and Constituency Statements (M)

-The PDP-WT recommends amending clause 7 of Annex A of the ICANN Bylaws to reflect the practice that Stakeholder Group / Constituency statements are requested by the Working Group and the timeline for submission should start from that point instead of the initiation of the PDP.
-It should be noted in the PDP Manual that a WG can request Stakeholder Group / Constituency statements more than once if so desired.
+The PDP-WT recommends amending clause 7 of Annex A of the ICANN Bylaws to reflect the of the PDP.
+It should be noted in the PDP Manual that a WG can request Stakeholder Group